appolinefr/React-Portfolio/README.md

 ## What I have learned
+I have been able to implement React hooks learned in class as well as new hooks to build my portfolio.
+I have also learned how to successfully implement bootstrap with React, making sure that my portfolio is fully responsive.

 ## Challenges
-Deploying the application to github pages was initially tricky
+Deploying the application to github pages was initially tricky but after going through the steps a few times I was eventually able to implement a successful deployment.

 ### Link to deployed application